RohanNero/Stakemate/notes.md

   - need to finish creation scripts on factory

 - plan atm
-  - write a shit ton of tests
+  - write plenty of tests
   - work on frontend
   - create V2 contracts and scripts